ZhenghaoJi/ZhenghaoJi/README.md

 ~~⚡ Interests in Edge Detection and Semantic tasks. ~~

-⚡ Interests in Object Detection Based on DETR and Backbone Designing Based on CNN&SA.
+⚡ Interests in Object Detection Based on DETR and Backbone Designing Based on CNN&SelfAttn.

 📫 How to contact me: jizhenghao@sensetime.com